dbgate/dbgate-docs/content/admin/permissions.md

 ---

 ## Permissions system
-DbGate uses permission system with two dimensional hiearchy.
+DbGate uses permission system with three dimensional hiearchy.

 One hiearchy dimension is inheritance of permissions from roles.
 - Predefined permission set